Frequently Asked Questions

 First of all, welcome!
 By using a menstrual cup you’re taking a great step towards a zero-waste & effortless period.
 Cups are also free from the harmful chemicals that are often found in disposable pads and tampons, for a healthier period and a happier you.

 Using a cup is not hard.
-However, as with everything, it might take some time getting used to and figure out how to comfortably insert your menstrual cup.
+However, as with everything, it might take some time getting used to how to comfortably insert your menstrual cup.
 But don’t worry!
 You’ll be a pro in no time.

 When inserted correctly, you shouldn’t be able to feel Phia cup at all.
 If there is discomfort, use the handle to push or pull the cup higher or lower until it sits comfortably.